Virtual Environments in Python

 - write code until you need some library,

-- find the library and import it using the “import” statement,
+- import it using the “

 The problem is that all your projects share the same globally installed libraries.
 But some of them may require different versions or incompatible libraries.
 Also, you don’t want to clutter your Python installation with hundreds of external libraries.